petzi53/quartopost/README.md

 ## Goal

 To use this package you need to work in RStudio.
-The goal of `quartopost` is to create and open a Quarto blog post with RStudio.
+The goal of `quartopost` is to create and open a Quarto blog post with the appropriate YAML front matter in RStudio.

 `quartopost()` displays a dialog window where you can enter the data for the YAML header of a new blog post.